LinkedInAttic/venus.js/docs/source/reference/config_files.rst

       |-expect.js
       |-sinon.js

-Define a library in .venus/config within the object val of libraries, the library should include an array of filepaths:
+We can define a library (in this case we'll call it "mocha") in .venus/config libraries object like so:

 ::